-Each VCE (VM) unit of study has specified learning outcomes.
-The VCE (VM) studies are standards-based.
-All assessments for the achievement of learning outcomes, and therefore the units, are school-based and assessed through a range of learning activities and tasks.
+Each VCE VM unit of study has specified learning outcomes.
+The VCE VM studies are standards-based.
+All assessments for the achievement of learning outcomes, and therefore the units, are school-based and assessed through a range of assessment tasks.

-Unlike other VCE studies there are no external assessments of VCE (VM) Unit 3 & 4 sequences, and VCE (VM) studies do not receive a study score.
+Unlike other VCE studies there are no external assessments of VCE VM Unit 3 & 4 sequences, and VCE VM studies do not receive a study score.
 If a student wishes to receive study scores, they can choose from the wide range of VCE studies and scored VCE VET programs that contain both internal and external assessment components.

-The VCE (VM) studies do not contribute to the ATAR.
+The VCE VM studies do not contribute to an ATAR.
 To receive an ATAR a student must complete a scored Unit 3 & 4 sequence from the English group and three other Unit 3 & 4 scored sequences.
 Students must achieve two or more graded assessments in these scored sequences.